datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-I execute the UPDATE statement again and this time only the 'MajorName' in the second row is changed from Psychology to English and the 'MajorName' for the student with Id number 5 is still Psychology.
+I execute the UPDATE statement again and this time only the 'MajorName' in the second row is changed from 'Psychology' to ''English.

 ---